SMALL BATHROOM RENOVATIONS SPECIALIST

 Nu-Trend is a renovations company in Sydney that is available 7 days a week.
 With 15 years experience, the Directors Rob and Rick are hands-on, and provide a personalised service that is fully licensed, insured and qualified.

 You can check online with the NSW Department of Fair Trading here

 All the work carried out by Nu-Trend is AS/NZ3500:2018 compliant.
 It is the Australian Standard for Plumbing and Drainage in NSW as set down by Standards Australia and the Australian Building Codes Board.
 They give the plumbing industry technical direction to enable compliance with required regulatory frameworks.

 It's all in the little details

-Rick and Rob are involved with each step of each bathroom remodel they deal with.
-They are a bathroom renovation specialist that delivers a personal touch and concierge-like service.
-With so many years of experience between them they have encountered all the common bathroom renovation scenarios and developed a keen level of expertise to solve practically any situation.
+Rick and Rob are involved with every step of each bathroom renovation they are contracted for.
+Nu-Trend is a Sydney bathroom renovation company that delivers a personal touch and concierge-like service.
+With so many years of experience they have encountered all the common bathroom renovation scenarios and developed a keen level of expertise to solve practically any situation.

-Although, its the little things they do that can make all the difference to a delivering a high quality project efficiently, quickly and with little disruption to daily life.
+Although, it’s the little things they do that can make all the difference to a delivering a high quality renovation project efficiently, quickly and with little disruption to your daily life.

 Organised & prepared

 Rick and Rob are the hands-on directors for Nu-Trend.
 Rather than hire sub-contractors and manage their business from a distant office, they are on the tools, at your site & working towards delivering your bathroom renovation or plumbing service.
 It means you are talking directly to the owners of the business, the guys who are accountable and responsible rather than via email or through customer service teams.